-THEME 5.2 Protect natural forests, biological diversity, and ecosystem services.
+THEME 5.2 Protect natural forests and other natural ecosystems, biological diversity, and ecosystem services.

-Structural Indicator: Relevant ratified international conventions, agreements, and/or domestic legal framework or policies identify priorities for the protection and conservation of natural forest areas, biodiversity, and ecosystem services, to which REDD+ actions could contribute.
+Structural Indicator: Relevant ratified international conventions, agreements, and/or domestic legal framework or policies identify priorities for the protection and conservation of natural forest areas and natural ecosystems, biodiversity, and ecosystem services, to which REDD+ actions could contribute.

-Process Indicator: Public institutions have made use of mandates, procedures, and resources to protect and avoid adverse impacts on natural forest areas, biodiversity, and ecosystem services in the design and implementation of REDD+ actions, according to relevant ratified international conventions, agreements, and/or domestic legal frameworks, policies and programs.
+Process Indicator: Public institutions have made use of mandates, procedures, and resources to protect and avoid adverse impacts on natural forest areas and natural ecosystems, biodiversity, and ecosystem services in the design and implementation of REDD+ actions, according to relevant ratified international conventions, agreements, and/or domestic legal frameworks, policies and programs.

-Outcome Indicator: REDD+ actions have promoted the protection of natural forest areas, biodiversity and ecosystem services.
+Outcome Indicator: REDD+ actions have promoted the protection of natural forest and other natural ecosystem areas, biodiversity and ecosystem services.